braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 ##### Keeping cards in users' feeds

 If desired, you could skip step 2 (Remove active Content Cards from users' feeds).
-This means the old card would still be live, and you would only edit the new card.
-Depending on re-eligibility and card expiration, usrs may see the old cards for a long time.
+This means any existing cards would still be live, and only new cards would have the edits.
+Depending on re-eligibility and card expiration, users may see the old cards for a long time.

 #### Option 2: Duplicating the campaign

-You can also chose to archive the campaign and remove the card from feeds.
-Then you can duplicate the campaign and launch it with new settings so that users who had the old card would either be re-eligible or not.
-For example:
+You can also chose to archive the campaign and remove active cards from the feed.
+Then you can duplicate the campaign and launch it with updates so that any eligible users would received the updated cards.

-1. Create a segment with the filter `Last Received Content Card`.
-2. Select your older Content Card.
-3. To exclude users who received this specific Content Card, set the condition to `Does Not Equal`.
-Otherwise, to target those users, set the condition to `Equals`.

-If a new card is created, it will be the most recent card a user is receiving.
-This means the new card will be at the top of the feed rather than where the old card existed (unless you have set up a custom implementation to handle this scenario).
+* If users should never be re-eligible for a Content Card, filter for users who have not received the previous version of the Content Card by setting the filter `Received Message from Campaign` to the condition to `Has Not`.
+* If users who received the prior card would be re-eligible in X days then set the filter for `Last Received Message from specific campaign` to more than X days ago.

+**Example:** A campaign is triggered off of session start with re-eligibility set to 30 days.
+A user received the campaign two days ago and you want to change the copy.
+First archive the campaign and remove the cards from feed.
+Then duplicate the campaign and re-launch with the new copy.
+If the user has a session again, they will receive the new card immediately.

 [18]: {{site.baseurl}}/developer_guide/platform_integration_guides/android/advanced_use_cases/localization/#languages-supported
 [19]: {{site.baseurl}}/user_guide/personalization_and_dynamic_content/key_value_pairs/